hermonochy/QuizMaster/README.md

 - Add, Edit, Delete, Duplicate, Open, Save, and Load functions for quiz questions.
 - Interactive GUI interface for managing quiz questions.

+---

 Enjoy the combined functionalities of creating quizzes and playing quiz games with the Quiz Creator and Quiz Game applications provided in this code!
 Please add some extra quizzes for others.
-This repository welcomes contributions from everyone.
+This repository welcomes contributions from everyone via pull request.

-*Warning: Many of the example quizzes are written by AI or schoolchildren, so they may contain incorrect or silly information.*
+*Warning: Many of the example quizzes are written by AI or schoolchildren, so may contain incorrect or silly information.*

 ## Future Work